robenkleene/software-references/excel.md

 - Use "Paste" -> "Paste Values" to paste the results of a formula, rather than the formula itself.
 - You can give a cell or a column a variable name (use "Formulas" -> "Define Name"), and then refer to it by name in formula.

+## Cell Styles

+Excel has some useful built-in styles under "Home" -> "Cell Styles".

+- Normal
+- Good
+- Bad
+- Neutral
+- Input: Something meant to be changed
+- Calculation: Something that is output

 ## Tables

 - Select rows and select insert table to make it a table.